RECC, The Robert Elder Compiler (and emulator and microkernel) Collection

 Here is a more detailed explanation with pictures.

 * This number is updated manually.
 The email content you will receive is not publicly available anywhere else.
 I send out no more than one email per month.
+Email signups are eventually forwarded to a computer with no public IP where they are encrypted, so if this web server gets hacked your email address probably won't be on here.

 The RECC compiler has a number of goals, including